 All Aboard the Echigo Tokimeki Resort Setsugekka!

-To get to Joetsu Myoko Station, which is the starting point, it takes approximately 1 hour and 50 minutes by the Hokuriku Shinkansen from Tokyo, and approximately 2 hours by express train from Niigata Station.
-Get off at JR Joetsu Myoko Station, and walk through the station towards the ticket gate to the Echigo Tokimeki Railway Station.
+To reach Joetsu-myoko Station, the starting point, it takes about 1 hour and 50 minutes from Tokyo via the Hokuriku Shinkansen, or around 2 hours by express train from Niigata Station.
+After arriving at JR Joetsu-myoko Station, walk through the station to the ticket gate for the Echigo Tokimeki Railway.

 Show your boarding pass to the attendant and then proceed to the train platform.
 The Setsugekka arrived while I was waiting on the platform.

-The concept of the Setsugekka is “all made in Niigata”.
-The carriage interior and the cuisine were all made with carefully selected materials produced in Niigata Prefecture.
+The concept behind the Setsugekka is “all made in Niigata,” with both the carriage interior and cuisine crafted using carefully selected materials from Niigata Prefecture.

-I rode in the first car of the two-car train and enjoyed the magnificent view outside the 2.3-meter high windows.
-The lounge-style seating arrangement in this carriage with seats facing the Sea of Japan on one side and the Myoko Mountains on the other, allow passengers to fully enjoy the ever-changing views of the sea and mountains.
+I rode in the first car of the two-car train, taking in the spectacular scenery through the 2.3-meter-high windows.
+The lounge-style seating faces the Sea of Japan on one side and the Myoko Mountains on the other, offering uninterrupted views of both coast and peaks.

-The interior of Car No. 1 is inspired by the golden landscape of the countryside and the overall impression is bright.
-The material used is Echigo cedar noted for its vivid grain.
+The interior of Car No. 1 is inspired by the golden countryside landscape, creating a bright and warm atmosphere.
+It features Echigo cedar, known for its vivid grain and natural beauty.

-Car No. 2 uses natural beech wood from Niigata Prefecture, and has a chic, mature restaurant-car design.
-The seats are angled 3 degrees to the window so as to make it easier to enjoy the view of the scenery while having a meal.
-The seats are comfortably relaxing and larger than the Gran Class seats on the Shinkansen.
+Car No. 2 features natural beech wood from Niigata Prefecture and has a chic, refined restaurant-car design.
+The seats are angled 3 degrees toward the windows for better views while dining and are even more spacious and relaxing than Gran Class seats on the Shinkansen.

 A booklet and menu were waiting on a luncheon mat when I sat down.